 Emma Jones

-Emma brings five years of federal experience in crime prevention and national security, most recently serving as a Research Analyst at Public Safety Canada.
-During her time there, she was instrumental in leading national stakeholder engagements for the Federal Framework to Reduce Recidivism and managing complex research models to support policy decision-making — with files spanning hate crime, youth crime, Indigenous community safety, human trafficking and forced labour, and cyberbullying.
-Emma is known for connecting details to the broader context, anticipating implications, and translating evidence into clear, grounded narratives that strengthen strategy and data literacy across diverse stakeholders.
+Emma brings over five years of federal experience in crime prevention and national security, most recently serving as a research analyst.
+Her experience includes leading national stakeholder engagements, conducting mixed-methods research and analysis (qualitative and quantitative), and managing complex research models to support evidence-based policy and program decisions.
+She is known for connecting details to the broader context, anticipating implications, and translating data into clear, grounded narratives that strengthen strategy and data literacy across diverse stakeholders.

 She is a bilingual professional (English and French) and a Queen’s University alumna with a dual major in Psychology and Sociology.